pritamhazra21/big-data/ch3.md

 ## serialization in Hadoop.

+In the context of Hadoop, serialization refers to the process of converting data structures or objects into a serialized format that can be efficiently stored, processed, and transmitted within the Hadoop ecosystem.
+Hadoop is a distributed computing framework that allows for the processing of large datasets across a cluster of computers.

+Serialization in Hadoop plays a crucial role in various aspects of its operation.
+When data is transferred between the different components of Hadoop, such as between the mapper and reducer tasks in MapReduce, or between nodes in the Hadoop Distributed File System (HDFS), it needs to be serialized before transmission.
+Serialization enables efficient data transfer by reducing the amount of data sent over the network and optimizing storage.

+Hadoop provides its own serialization framework called Apache Avro, which is widely used within the ecosystem.
+Avro is a data serialization system that provides a compact and efficient binary format for Hadoop data.
+It supports schema evolution, which means that the serialized data can be easily read by different versions of the software, even if the schema has changed.

+By using serialization in Hadoop, the framework can efficiently process and store large volumes of data by reducing the overhead associated with data transfer and storage, leading to improved performance and scalability in big data processing.

+### detailed version

 Serialization in Hadoop refers to the process of converting complex data structures or objects into a serialized format that can be efficiently stored, transmitted, or processed.
 Serialization plays a crucial role in Hadoop for transferring data between nodes in a distributed system, as well as for storing data in file systems like Hadoop Distributed File System (HDFS).
 Here's an overview of serialization in Hadoop:

 1. Writable Interface: Hadoop provides the Writable interface, which is a fundamental interface for custom serialization of data types in Hadoop's MapReduce framework.
 The Writable interface defines two methods: write() for serializing an object into a binary format and readFields() for deserializing the binary format back into an object.